linrunner/tlp-doc/faq/battery.rst

     Error!
 Bad return status for module build on kernel: ...

 Solution: upgrade the package:

-.. rubric:: Ubuntu 16.04

-* Either enable the TLP PPA (see :doc:`/installation/ubuntu`) and update your packages (recommended)
-* or download version `0.43-1 from Focal <https://packages.ubuntu.com/focal/tp-smapi-dkms>`_
-  and install it manually

 Kernel module `tp-smapi` is not loaded
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^